Agent Skills: Documentation Architecture Review

 Map which pages are reachable from each entry point.
 Pages unreachable from common entry points are effectively invisible.

-Output: A structure map with physical hierarchy, navigation paths, and entry points.
+Output: A structure map with physical hierarchy, navigation paths, entry points, and the link graph JSON.

 Phase 2: Evaluate Against IA Heuristics